Fabrik/Fabrik-Joomla-alt-layouts/README.md

 Tested against https://www.joomlart.com/joomla/templates/purity-iii

-To use, copy the files in the bootstrap folder in
+To use, copy the files in the bootstrap3 folder to

 > /templates/purity_iii/html/layouts/com_fabrik